Data Privacy vs. Data Security: Definitions and Differences

 What is data privacy?

-Data privacy, often referred to as information privacy, is about the appropriate use and handling of data—specifically, personal data.
+Data privacy is often referred to as information privacy, is about the appropriate use and handling of data—specifically, personal data.
 It focuses on the rights of individuals to control or influence what data is collected about them, how it is used, by whom, and for what purposes.

 - Data privacy encompasses compliance with laws and regulations, such as the General Data Protection Regulation (GDPR) in the European Union and the California Consumer Privacy Act (CCPA) in the United States.